opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

   hostAddress: 127.0.0.1
   hostPort: 4532
 ```
-- After extension.yml is generated then start opensearch-sdk by ./bin/opensearch-sdk
+- After extension.yml is generated then start opensearch-sdk-java by ./bin/opensearch-sdk-java

 ## Submitting Changes